Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Testing had been required.
 Fortunately, several of their experimental breeding lines among the Humans proved optimal.
 One subject in particular had exceeded all their expectations, showing perfect responsiveness to the compounds while surviving Nightmare for over six unaided years.
 They were almost ready for public release, and then along came the perfect incidental opportunity to advance it: the Humans needed supersoldiers.
 A few among their selected number happened to be outstanding candidates in other experimental lines, and that meant the Directorate had a team of extremely Cruezzir-sensitive individuals, ready and willing to further science for their own defense.

-One last confounding factor however---never had any organ of the Directorate predicted just how far those men could push their own potentials.
+One last confounding factor however - never had any organ of the Directorate predicted just how far those men could push their own potentials.
 They had hypothesized that Adrian Saunders would represent the expected maximal case, being fitter and stronger than any sample ever profiled by a significant degree.
-Yet both their experimental subject on Nightmare *and* the HEAT operator codenamed Warhorse---whose ancestry was an untouched control group, *not* any of the isolated test groups---had greatly exceeded those expectations and done so from young, *pre-exposure* ages.
+Yet both their experimental subject on Nightmare *and* the HEAT operator codenamed Warhorse - whose ancestry was an untouched control group, *not* any of the isolated test groups - had greatly exceeded those expectations and done so from young, *pre-exposure* ages.
 No medicine or therapy could possibly account for such excellence!

 Humans were a fascinating, confounding subject of study, who never failed to surprise, surpass, or delight.